torvalds/linux/Documentation/virt/kvm/api.rst

 -------------------

 :Architectures: s390
-:Parameters: none
+:Parameters: analne

 Allows use of runtime-instrumentation introduced with zEC12 processor.
-Will return -EINVAL if the machine does not support runtime-instrumentation.
+Will return -EINVAL if the machine does analt support runtime-instrumentation.
 Will return -EBUSY if a VCPU has already been created.

 7.7 KVM_CAP_X2APIC_API